-PO1 Apply the knowledge of mathematics, science, engineering fundamentals, and an engineering specialization to the solution of complex engineering problems.

-PO2 Identify, formulate, review research literature, and analyse complex engineering problems reaching substantiated conclusions using first principles of mathematics, natural sciences, and engineering sciences.

-PO12 Recognize the need for, and have the preparation and ability to engage in independent and life-long learning in thebroadest context of technological change.
+- a.
+Apply the knowledge of mathematics, science, engineering fundamentals, and an engineering specialization to the solution of complex engineering problems. - b.
+Identify, formulate, review research literature, and analyse complex engineering problems reaching substantiated conclusions using first principles of mathematics, natural sciences, and engineering sciences. - 1.
+Recognize the need for, and have the preparation and ability to engage in independent and life-long learning in the broadest context of technological change.

-PSO1 Graduates will be able to demonstrate technical skills with inter-disciplinary approach for executing infrastructural projects ensuring safety, cost-effectiveness and sustainability.

-PSO2 Graduates will be able to implement various software tools and smart technologies to solve a wide range of CivilEngineering problems with innovative research attributes.